 This biography is no longer current; at present, no other official Department of State biographical information is available.

-James B. Foley was sworn-in as the United States Ambassador to the Republic of Croatia on September 8, and presented his credentials to President Stjepan Mesic on September 15, 2009.
+James B. Foley was sworn-in as the United States Ambassador to the Republic of Croatia on September 8, and presented his credentials to President Stjepan Mesic on September 15, 2009 and departed in August 2012.

 Ambassador Foley is a career member of the Senior Foreign Service and served from 2009 as the State Department’s Senior Coordinator for Iraqi Refugee Issues, working to alleviate the plight of several million Iraqis displaced by the war.
 Previously, Ambassador Foley served as faculty member and Deputy Commandant of the National War College from 2006-2007, as Diplomat-in-Residence at the State University of New York at Fredonia from 2005-2006, as U.S. Ambassador to Haiti from 2003-2005, and as Deputy Permanent Representative to the United Nations in Geneva from 2000-2003.